crimbler2/thesis/README.md

                   ├── int
                   └── prod
 ```
-The Terraform directory contains an EKS Setup in Terraform.
+The Terraform directory contains the EKS Setup in Terraform.

 The root directory contains 2 ArgoCD ApplicationSets further configured by kustomize.
 One ApplicationSet applies the resources of the `clustertools` folder, the other will create the applications based on the